kevinolega/minimalchanges/_posts/2011-02-17-8-ways-to-live-free-with-less-stuff-my-story-of-stuff.md

 Here are some tips on how to get rid of crap you call your stuff:
 <ol>
-	<li><strong>Try aiming for less than 100 things</strong> - If you can only keep 100 items from all your stuff what would they be?
+	<li>**Try aiming for less than 100 things** - If you can only keep 100 items from all your stuff what would they be?
 Try <a href="http://guynameddave.com/100-thing-challenge/">Dave Bruno's 100 thing challenge</a>.</li>
-	<li><strong>Start with what you fear losing </strong>- Things will be easier when you start with the hard part.
+	<li>**Start with what you fear losing **- Things will be easier when you start with the hard part.
 This doesn't just work well with stuff but with time and attention as well.
 A few weeks ago <a href="http://minimalchanges.com/why-i-chose-to-live-without-facebook/">I deleted facebook</a> and last week I was able to teach myself how to focus and <a href="http://minimalchanges.com/how-to-do-a-weeks-worth-of-work-in-a-day-without-rushing/">get a week's worth of work in a day without rushing</a>.</li>
-	<li><strong>Start with what you can gat rid of</strong> - maybe you're not up to getting the hard part yet.
+	<li>**Start with what you can gat rid of** - maybe you're not up to getting the hard part yet.
 Its okay.
 You learn at your own pace and not what other people dictate.
 Try removing some stuff that you're a little attached to.
 Then after you've realized that there's no consequence and actually a lot of benefits of going minimalist and ditching the stuff you actually take for granted most of the time then you can move on to the bigger things.</li>
-	<li><strong>Use a someday pile</strong> - Can't decide?
+	<li>**Use a someday pile** - Can't decide?
 Get a box keep the things you feel "you'll use someday" then leave it there for a month, six months, a year, a few years, whatever you're comfortable with.
 Then discard as soon as you realize that you don't need it.</li>
-	<li><strong>Just get rid of something regularly</strong> - We all have to start somewhere.
+	<li>**Just get rid of something regularly** - We all have to start somewhere.
 Pick something pick anything you'd like to get rid of a day, everyday.
 Do it in batches, do it per piece.
 Doesn't matter because the small thing that you do everyday will amount to a lot and all the benefits of not having a lot of crap will spill over into other areas of your life and will add up everyday.</li>
-	<li><strong>Use an "I'll use until I'm tired of it pile"</strong> - There are some items that you know will have to go but you can't part with it.
+	<li>**Use an "I'll use until I'm tired of it pile"** - There are some items that you know will have to go but you can't part with it.
 It's your item.
 Enjoy it.
 If you absolutely have to take a picture or use it until you're tired of it.</li>
-	<li><strong>Stop adding stuff</strong> - The most important part of this declutter is that your as your stuff's numbers are reduced they don't get a steady supply of reinforcements.
+	<li>**Stop adding stuff** - The most important part of this declutter is that your as your stuff's numbers are reduced they don't get a steady supply of reinforcements.
 Don't buy stuff you don't plan to keep for long.
 You can rent/borrow from someone else.
 Owning a lot of things is not sexy.</li>
-	<li><strong>Enjoy the white space</strong> - Finally the benefits of a clean area is second to none, especially if you're trying to get great things done.</li>
+	<li>**Enjoy the white space** - Finally the benefits of a clean area is second to none, especially if you're trying to get great things done.</li>
 </ol>
 Shoot me a message or contact me at <a href="http://twitter.com/kevinolega">twitter</a> and let me know how your declutter goes.